Ford Expedition: 2008

-For the 2008 model year, power deployable running boards became available, along with a rear view camera.
-The camera, which is mounted under the Expedition's center liftgate appliqué, utilizes the Gentex auto dimming rear view mirror's picture-in-mirror technology to display what it sees.
+For the 2008 model year, power deployable running boards became available, along with a rearview camera.
+The camera, which is mounted under the Expedition's center liftgate appliqué, utilizes the Gentex auto dimming rearview mirror's picture-in-mirror technology to display what it sees.
 Expedition King Ranch was also reintroduced after being absent from the 2007 model year trim line-up.
-Expedition XLT models now get body colored lower body work, replacing the previous black plastic trim, and 2008 was the last year first row bench seating was available.
+Expedition XLT models now get body-colored lower bodywork, replacing the previous black plastic trim, and 2008 was the last year first-row bench seating was available.

 2009

-In July 2008, Ford's Wayne, Michigan plant started production of the 2009 models until finishing the plants run in December of that same year.
-In January 2009 production of the Expedition was relocated to the Kentucky Truck Assembly in Louisville along with its sister SUV, the Lincoln Navigator, and the Ford F-Series Super Duty.
+In July 2008, Ford's Wayne, Michigan, plant started production of the 2009 models until finishing the plant's run in December of that same year.
+In January 2009, production of the Expedition was relocated to the Kentucky Truck Assembly in Louisville along with its sister SUV, the Lincoln Navigator, and the Ford F-Series Super Duty.
 That plant used to build the Ford Excursion until 2005.

 Expedition's 6-speed 6R75 automatic was replaced by an improved version, the 6-speed 6R80 automatic.
-6R80 features more robust internals, new software logic and a tow/haul mode (replaces the overdrive lock-out) that utilizes new uphill/downhill gradient shift logic for improved performance while towing or hauling heavy loads.
+It features more robust internals, new software logic, and a tow/haul mode (replacing the overdrive lock-out) that utilizes new uphill/downhill gradient shift logic for improved performance while towing or hauling heavy loads.
 The 6-speed automatic can compensate for altitude, grade/slope and present load conditions.
 The system also reduces the transmission's tendency to "hunt" for the right gear(s) and provides engine braking when descending hills.
 The nine-passenger front bench seating option has been discontinued for the 2009 model year, leaving only the eight-passenger seating option left with two front bucket seats and two rear bench seats.
 The chrome "Expedition" name plate badges have been removed from the left and right front doors.
 The chrome "Expedition" nameplate badge on the rear liftgate remains.